 We may pay financial advice providers an onboarding and ongoing service payment in recognition of the effort and costs associated with providing services to you regarding your investment in NZ Funds Wealth Builder.
-We make these payments out of our own funds and do not deduct these from the Strategies.
+Where this occurs you will not be charged an additional fee.